Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

 \subsection{Related Work}

 The simplex method has been studied in the worst case complexity framework under various additional assumptions.
 One line of work has assumed that the constraint matrix $A \in \Z^{n \times d}$ is integer and has every square submatrix have a determinant which is bounded from above in absolute value.
-Under this assumption, upper bounds on the running time of the simplex method have been proven \cite{Eisenbrand2016, conf/icalp/BR13, dadushhahnle}.
-This extends earlier work on the combinatorial diameter of polyhedra with bounded subdeterminants \cite{dyerfrieze1994, Bonifas2012}.
+Under this assumption, upper bounds on the running time of the simplex method have been proven \cite{Eisenbrand2016, conf/icalp/BR13, dadushhahnle, dyerfrieze1994, Bonifas2012}.
+The semi-random shadow vertex pivot rule of \cite{dadushhahnle} strongly informed our own.
 Approximating the maximum subdeterminant is known to be NP-hard \cite{Summa2014}.
 Similar results are available for a closely related condition measure, the circuit imbalance \cite{farbod-bento-laci-survey}.
 A study estimating the circuit imbalance on the instances in MIPLIB 2017 \cite{jakub-martin-experimental} found it to require much higher numerical precision than is available with IEEE 754 double precision floating point arithmetic.

-A parallel line of work investigates the worst-case performance of the simplex method when the slack values and reduced costs are bounded away from zero \cite{kitaharamizuno2011primal,kitaharamizuno2012dual,tanomiyashirokitahara2019steepest,kitahara2025greatestdistance}.
+A parallel line of work investigates the worst-case performance of the simplex method when the slack values and reduced costs are bounded away from zero \cite{kitaharamizuno2011primal,kitaharamizuno2012dual,tanomiyashirokitahara2019steepest}.
 These papers extend an earlier result about the policy iteration algorithm for Markov Decision Processes with bounded discount rate \cite{Ye2005}, and are similar to a calculation done by Dantzig \cite{Dantzig1990origins}.
 The condition number underlying this line of work is NP-hard to compute as shown in \cite{kunosanotsuruda2018computing}.
-The same paper also estimated this condition number on the LP instances in the NETLIB test problem set \cite{gay1985electronic}, though the specific measurement methodology they used severely limits what conclusions can be drawn based on these estimates.
+The same paper also estimated this condition number on the LP instances in the NETLIB test problem set \cite{gay1985electronic}, though the measurement approach they used severely limits what conclusions can be drawn based on these estimates.
+The use of maximal and minimal non-zero slacks was a direct inspiration for our analysis, although we have the minimal non-zero slack be probabilistically bounded using perturbations instead of deterministically by assuming structure in the input data.

-Another line of work focused on non-degenerate steps on polytopes with vertices in $\{0,1,\dots,k\}^{n}$ called $(0,k)$-lattice polytopes.
-For $k = 1$, Naddef showed their diameters were at most $n$ \cite{naddef}, and this bound was later shown to be achievable by the simplex method in \cite{simplexzeroone}.
-More generally, Kleinschmidt and Onn showed a bound of $nk$ on diameters of $(0,k)$-lattice polytopes with constant factor improvements in \cite{LattPolyDiam} and was shown to be algorithmically achievable in \cite{ShortSimpPaths, LatticeShadow}.